spartanhl/SHL_Pod_SecondaryBMS/README.md

 V_pack_empty = 21.0V,   V_pack_nominal = 25.2V,   V_pack_full = 29.4V

 **Module Construction** \
-Each 'super-cell', in actuality, is a '10x2' (10 by 2) module which is comprised of 20 '18650' cells connected in parallel, but constructed as 2 rows of 10 cells.
+Each 'super-cell' is a '10x2' (10 by 2) module which is comprised of 20 '18650' cells connected in parallel, but arranged in 2 rows of 10 cells.

 **Pack Configuration** \
 The secondary battery pack is 7 of these 'super-cells' connected in series.

+## Application Menu
+    1: UART Command Test
+    2: CAN Command Test
+    3: Monitor Charging (UART)
+    4: Monitor Discharging (UART)
+    5: Monitor Charging (CAN)
+    6: Monitor Discharging (CAN)
+    7: Quit

-## Supported API
+## Supported Commands
-- UART API Testing:
+- UART Command Testing:
 	- 1.1.1 		TinyBMS_UART_ACK
 	- 1.1.2 		TinyBMS_UART_ReadRegBlock
 	- 1.1.3 		TinyBMS_UART_ReadRegIndividual